 Below is “Bomby”, the Asian elephant that replaced “Mocosita”, another beloved elephant that died in 2008.
-Mocosita was a national icon, and is remembered fondly by Guatemalans that grew up seeing her at the zoo regularly.
-Mocosita (na the me is an endearing term for kid – it means “runny-nosed“) was brought to Guatemala from Calcutta, India, in 1955, at the age of three.
+Mocosita was a national icon and is remembered fondly by Guatemalans that grew up seeing her at the zoo regularly.
+Mocosita (the name is an endearing term for a kid – it means “runny-nosed“) was brought to Guatemala from Calcutta, India, in 1955, at the age of three.
 She was named via a contest organized by the local newspaper, in 1957, and quickly became a celebrity.
-Her birthday was noted every year by the local press.
+Her birthday was even noted every year by the local press.

 Elephants are supposed to live between 70-80 years, but Mocosita died under disputed circumstances, one Friday night, at the age of 56.
-There were accusations thrown around that union workers were to blame, since they failed to help the staff when they tried to get Mocosita up on her feet that night.
+There were accusations thrown around that union workers were to blame since they failed to help the staff when they tried to get Mocosita up on her feet that night.
 Mocosita had been feeling ill, due to an apparent heart attack, and was apparently unable to stand on her own, which is how elephants sleep.
 Leaving her on her side all night apparently caused her to have kidney failure.
-When video of the burial surfaced, people were outraged at the callous way they perceived it had taken place.
+When video of the burial surfaced (warning: video may be upsetting to some) people were outraged at the callous way they perceived her burial had been carried out.

 The news was devastating to many people, who were angry that union workers let this happen.
 The workers defended themselves, as they did not want to be blamed for her death.
 Eventually, the public outcry led to improved conditions for all animals.
 Now you know, the rest of the story.